dakom/awsm-renderer/docs/ROADMAP.md

 - Rewrite entire pipeline to match README doc (Visiblity+)
     - move shaders to passes (template and cache_key stuff should be ported)
+    - get down to one draw call for geometry using new shader

 - materials cont'd
     - normal texture